leangjia/blender_docs/manual/editors/3dview/navigate/projections.rst

 To change toggle between the two projections for the 3D Viewport, select :menuselection:`View --> Perspective/Orthographic` or use the shortcut :kbd:`Numpad5`.
-Changing the projection for a 3D View does not affect the way the scene will be rendered.
+Changing the projection for a 3D Viewport does not affect the way the scene will be rendered.
 Rendering is in perspective by default.
 If you need to create an orthographic rendering, select the camera, go to the Camera tab and press the *Orthographic* button in the *Lens* panel.